1. VERMONT Scenic Drives

 You’ll reach the Ozark National Scenic Riverways, where the Current and Jacks Fork rivers host many a memorable float trip in summer.
 But during cooler autumn days, the waterways lure visitors to other attractions made even more brilliant with the backdrop of fall color.
 Two must-sees: the 300-foot-deep Blue Spring, called “Spring of the Summer Sky” by Osage Native Americans, and the bright-red old mill and a white one-room schoolhouse at Alley Mill.

-Seeley-Swan Scenic Drive, Missoula to Whitefish
+Seeley-Swan Scenic Drive from Missoula to Whitefish

 Star foliage: Western larch, also called tamarack by locals, is the rare coniferous tree that isn’t an evergreen.
 Every autumn, its tiny needles turn golden before falling to the ground.